 FHIC was owned by Friday Health Plans Management Services Company, Inc. ("FHP Mgmt"), which is owned by Friday Health Plans, Inc. ("FHP Holding").
-All of the insurance affiliates in other states are now in liquidation: three HMOs owned by FHP Mgmt domiciled in Georgia, North Carolina, and Oklahoma and an insurance company domiciled in Nevada.
+All of the insurance affiliates in other states change policies were terminated on or before Deare now in liquidation: three HMOs owned by FHP Mgmt domiciled in Georgia, North Carolina, and Oklahoma and an insurance company domiciled in Nevada.
 An additional HMO domiciled in Colorado, owned by FHP Holding, is also in liquidation.
 All six of the insurance entities were managed and controlled by FHP Mgmt in Alamosa, Colorado.

-FHIC was removed from the exchange as of December 31, 2022.
+FHIC was removed from the exchange and all ex-

+cember 31, 2022.
 Eight small employer group policies continued into 2023.
-Termination notices had been sent to these groups prior to the TLHIGA's activation with the last group terminating on June 30, 2023.
+Termination notices had been sent to these groups prior to the entry of the liquidation order with the last group terminating on June 30, 2023.